 Fractures can also come from any significant trauma such a fall, car accident act of violence or sports injury.
 Once again, vertebral bones might be chipped or fractured in a minor and almost insignificant way.
 These types of injuries are usually not serious and will heal completely with minor medical supervision.

 Serious breaks or multiple breaks can cause huge problems for the patient.
 Besides threatening the actual spinal cord or spinal nerves, extreme trauma often causes spinal instability.
-This condition almost always requires surgical intervention to stabilize the spine and insure no further damage to sensitive tissues.
+This condition almost always requires surgical intervention to stabilize the spine and ensure no further damage to sensitive tissues.

 Even major trauma to the spine does not guarantee that the patient will suffer a spinal cord injury.
 Many patients break multiple vertebral bones and do not injure their spinal cord at all.
 It is possible to actually bruise or injure the spinal cord in a minor way.
 This type of damage might heal completely with time or might leave some permanent neurological effects.